OpenFLUID/openfluid-community-docs/src/docs/start/install.md

 !!! warning
     Since OpenFLUID 2.1.5, the macOS installation relies on the [Brew packaging tool](https://brew.sh/).
-    It is still an preview release, and has only been tested on macOS 10.13
+    It is still an preview release, and has only been tested on macOS 10.13 _High Sierra_ and 10.14 _Mojave_

 Install Brew (_Task to perform only once, see also [https://brew.sh/](https://brew.sh/)_)